 S.B.
-7 makes it harder for people to vote by cutting early voting hours, prohibiting drive through voting, barring local election officials from sending vote-by-mail ballot applications to voters who have not requested them and allowing partisan poll watchers to videotape voters at polling places.
+7 makes it harder for people to vote by cutting early voting hours, prohibiting drive thru voting, barring local election officials from sending vote-by-mail ballot applications to voters who have not requested them and allowing partisan poll watchers to videotape voters at polling places.

 Many of the provisions in this legislation come as a direct response to the fact that Texans, especially in the state’s increasingly diverse urban and suburban communities, turned out to vote in record numbers in the 2020 elections.

 For instance, the limit on early voting hours follows the decision of Harris County, the state’s most populous county and the nation’s most racially diverse metropolitan area, to have a day of 24-hour voting leading up to the election last year.

 Several other large counties also made the decision to leave polling locations open until 10 p.m. in the days leading up to the election to increase access for voters working nontraditional hours.

 S.B.
 7 also targets methods of voting that worked effectively for communities of color in the state’s urban areas.
 According to an analysis by Harris County’s election office, more than half of the votes counted both at drive thru sites and during extended hours were submitted by Black or Hispanic people.

 This bill is a power grab by Texas state legislators to try to cherry-pick their voters and limit the ability of everyday Texans to exercise their freedom to vote.